Fuel economy in aircraft: Weight

 As the weight indirectly generates lift-induced drag, its minimization leads to better aircraft efficiency.
 For a given payload, a lighter airframe generates a lower drag.
 Minimizing weight can be achieved through the airframe's configuration, materials science and construction methods.
 To obtain a longer range, a larger fuel fraction of the maximum takeoff weight is needed, adversely affecting efficiency.

 The deadweight of the airframe and fuel is non-payload that must be lifted to altitude and kept aloft, contributing to fuel consumption.
 A reduction in airframe weight enables the use of smaller, lighter engines.
 The weight savings in both allow for a lighter fuel load for a given range and payload.
 A rule-of-thumb is that a reduction in fuel consumption of about 0.75% results from each 1% reduction in weight.

 The payload fraction of modern twin-aisle aircraft is 18.4% to 20.8% of their maximum take-off weight, while single-aisle airliners are between 24.9% and 27.7%.
-An aircraft weight can be reduced with light-weight materials such as titanium, carbon fiber and other composite plastics if the expense can be recouped over the aircraft's lifetime.
+An aircraft weight can be reduced with lightweight materials such as titanium, carbon fiber and other composite plastics if the expense can be recouped over the aircraft's lifetime.
 Fuel efficiency gains reduce the fuel carried, reducing the take-off weight for a positive feedback.
-For example, the Airbus A350 design includes a majority of light-weight composite materials.
+For example, the Airbus A350 design includes a majority of lightweight composite materials.
 The Boeing 787 Dreamliner was the first airliner with a mostly composite airframe.